sooraj-sudhakar/Diabetes_prediction/README.md

 - DiabetesPedigreeFunction - Diabetes pedigree function
 - Age - Age (years)
 - Outcome - Class variable (0 or 1) 268 of 768 are 1, the others are 0

+### Run
+There is a main *training.py* file which contains the ANN defined using the keras.
+The input *Pima Indians diabetes* csv file is splitted into train & test.
+The trained model is saved as *model.h5*.
+This saved model will be then used for the single as well as the bulk prediction programs.